Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 ### Update NFT

 Once you have created an NFT, you may want to update its metadata.
-The SDK's `update` method allows you to update the information of an existing NFT.
+The SDK's `update` method allows you to update the metadata of an existing NFT.
 This method allows you to change both the on-chain and off-chain portions of the NFT's metadata.
 To update the off-chain metadata, you will need to repeat the steps of uploading a new image and metadata URI as outlined in the previous steps and provide the new metadata URI to this method.
 This will change the URI that the on-chain metadata points to, effectively updating the off-chain metadata as well.

 ```tsx
 const nft = await metaplex.nfts().findByMint({ mintAddress });